-Boiled and air dried anchovies can be readily sold in retail stores, especially in the Korean groceries.
-For storage, place them in airtight packs and place in cool, dry place for few weeks.
-To prepare at home, place fish in baskets and boil in salt water for about 15-20 minutes, until the fish float.
+To prepare at home, place fish in baskets and boil salt water for about 15-20 minutes, until the fish floats.
 Drain and dry them thoroughly under the sun for 2-3 days to remove moisture before storing.

-In the west, salt packed and oil packed anchovies sold in cans is a popular way of procuring anchovies.
-Once opened, keep the unutilized anchovies in the freezer section of home refrigerator.
+In the West, salt-packed and oil-packed anchovies sold in cans are a popular way of procuring anchovies.
+Once opened, keep the unutilized anchovies in the freezer section of the home refrigerator.

 Fresh caught, small anchovies (7 cm long) need little preparation.
-In case of larger ones; remove head, spine and innards before employing them in dishes.
-Wash fish in water to remove scales and impurities.
+In the case of larger ones, remove the head, spine, and innards before employing them in dishes.
+Wash fish in the water to remove scales and impurities.

-Dried anchovies can be directly used for preparation of stalk/broth.
-In the Asian cuisine, they employed in deep frying or stir fries and eaten as snack/side dish.
+Dried anchovies can be directly used for the preparation of stalk/broth.
+In Asian cuisine, they are employed in deep frying or stir-fries and eaten as snack/side dish.

-To desalt brine/salt packed anchovies, run them carefully under tap water.
-Steeping in plain water tenderizes them before using in the dishes.
-Gentle steep in milk or wine vinegar for 30-45 minutes enhances their flavour further.
+To desalt brine/salt-packed anchovies, run them carefully under tap water.
+Steeping in plain water tenderizes them before using them in the dishes.
+Gentle steeping in milk or wine vinegar for 30-45 minutes enhances their flavor further.